 The Impact of AI on Creative Writing: Tool or Threat?

-The rise of AI in creative writing has sparked a massive debate.
+The rise of AI in creative writing has led to significant discussion.
 Is this just another tool, like the word processor was to the typewriter?
-Or is it a threat to the very soul of storytelling?
-At SuperKnowva, we don’t think technology is something to fear—it’s something to master.
-Let’s look at how AI is actually changing the way we move from a tiny spark of an idea to a finished, polished manuscript.
+Or does it change the nature of storytelling?
+At SuperKnowva, we believe technology is a resource to master rather than fear.
+Let’s look at how AI changes the process of moving from an initial concept to a finished manuscript.

 The Digital Muse: AI as a Brainstorming Partner